AndresHermosodeMendoza/rollup-plugin-bundle-html-fixed/README.md

 # rollup-plugin-bundle-html-fixed
+This is a modification of the original plugin (https://github.com/haifeng2013/rollup-plugin-bundle-html).
-Trying to fix the typeError: 'isEntry' of undefined from https://github.com/haifeng2013/rollup-plugin-bundle-html Just the file with some changes.
+Trying to fix the typeError: 'isEntry' of undefined from https://github.com/haifeng2013/rollup-plugin-bundle-html/issues/31 Just the file with some changes.

 I left also my rollup.config.js